Meet the people supporting young Londoners, their families and communities to live free from violence and exploitation.

 Baroness Sally Hamwee Safeguarding Lead - Board of Trustees

-Sally is a member of the House of Lords (appointed as a working peer in 1991), where she is a spokesperson for the Liberal Democrats on Home Affairs and leads on Immigration.
-She is a member of the Lords EU Select Committee and has been a member of the Joint Committee on Human Rights, and is Chair of the Lords Justice and Home Affairs Select Committee.
+Sally is a member of the House of Lords (appointed as a Liberal Democrat working peer in 1991).
+She has led for the Lib Dems on Local Government and Home Affairs, including Immigration.
+She has been a member of the Joint Committee on Human Rights, and is Chair of the Lords Justice and Home Affairs Select Committee.